 Before figuring out the technicalities of how to meet the audit, consider these key concepts and questions.

-Learn why regular access certification is so important for organizations and how to build and manage successful access certification campaigns.
+Learn why regular access certification is important for organizations and how to build and manage successful access certification campaigns.

 Access Certification describes the process where an independent auditor verifies whether the access granted to a user is necessary and appropriate to their job responsibilities.